-QEP Log jic Model Inputs Activities Outputs Expected Outcomes All FTIC for first 2 Identification and A+CE Program Student years. promotion of A + CE Academic Learning Outcomes courses.
-Achievement through SLO 1: Students will Faculty teaching Community be able to analyze A + CE courses Design of A + CE Engagement. community issues assignments, aligning Inventory of A + CE with respect to A+CE program with common core Courses. different personnel in the objectives when perspectives, Office of the Provost. appropriate.
-Artifacts from A + CE courses. theories, or solutions.
-Academic and Application process SLO 2: Students will Administrative for A + CE course Faculty expertise in be able to identify or Centers. designation. teaching and design creative scholarship focused strategies to address A + CE Advisory Faculty development on critical thinking an aspect of a Committee. opportunities. and/or problem community issue. solving applied to 5 A + CE Faculty Assessment and social issues.
-Program Champions. evaluation of A+CE Effectiveness artifacts.
-Curricular A+CE Community Partners. assignments NOTE : A+CE Recognition for developed. designation requires Writing Center. students completing Dubrice deviatoried completion of SLO 1 Libner . milestones by end Y1 Rubrics developed or SLO 2 Library. and Y2. for student learning Institutional Financial resources.
-A + CE Course outcomes, Institutional Indicators Financial resources. designations.
+QEP Logic Model Inputs Activities Outputs Expected Outcomes All FTIC for first 2 years.
+Faculty teaching Identification and promotion of A+CE courses.
+A+CE Program Academic Achievement through Community Student Learning Outcomes SLO 1: Students will be able to analyze A + CE courses A + CE program personnel in the Design of A+CE assignments, aligning with common core objectives when Engagement.
+Inventory of A + CE Courses. community issues with respect to different perspectives, Office of the Provost.
+Academic and appropriate.
+Application process Artifacts from A+CE courses. theories, or solutions.
+SLO 2: Students will Administrative Centers. for A+CE course designation.
+Faculty expertise in teaching and scholarship focused be able to identify or design creative strategies to address A+CE Faculty Faculty development opportunities.
+Assessment and on critical thinking and/or problem solving applied to social issues. an aspect of a community issue.
+A + CE Faculty Champions. evaluation of A+CE artifacts.
+Curricular A + CE Program Effectiveness Community Partners.
+Writing Center.
+Recognition for students completing assignments developed.
+NOTE: A+CE designation requires completion of SLO 1 Library. milestones by end Y1 and Y2.
+Rubrics developed for student learning outcomes, or SLO 2 Institutional Financial resources.
+A+CE Course designations.
 A+CE Annual report.
-1-Each FTIC cohort designations.
-A CE Annual Tepolt. will maintain a mean Recognition of Student/faculty GPA of at least 2.25. faculty who excel in presentations at 2-Increased CLA + teaching and/or symposium and other score research promoting venues.
-30016 critical thinking venues. through community engagement.
-Focus groups of faculty, students and community partners.
+Indicators 1-Each FTIC cohort will maintain a mean Recognition of faculty who excel in teaching and/or research promoting critical thinking through community engagement.
+Student/faculty presentations at symposium and other venues.
+GPA of at least 2.25.
+2-Increased CLA + score Focus groups of faculty, students and community partners.
 Program assessment.